 The current building code does apply if an existing building:

 - Has a change to its use or occupancy

 - Has components replaced

 Temporary buildings: These buildings may not need to meet building code requirements.
-Contact your local government for temporary building requirements.
+Contact your local government for temporary building requirements (external link).

 How the Codes are Developed

 B.C. participates in the national code development system.
-Codes in our province are based on the National Codes of Canada with some modifications specific to B.C.
-Proceeds from the sale of codes are used to fund further development of the national codes.
+Codes in B.C. are based on the National Codes of Canada (external link) with some changes specific to B.C.

 To participate in the development of codes, submit code change requests to the National Research Council of Canada (external link).